 On site: connectivity at both edge and core

 An LTE/5G wireless network means more than enabling workers to check their Instagram accounts. (!)
-Increasingly, it’s about connecting the objects the humans work withthe Internet of Things.
+Increasingly, it’s about connecting the objects the humans work with – the Internet of Things.

 What Things?
 It includes door access controls, checking workers’ identities as they enter the site (in many countries, it’s a legal requirement to know exactly who’s working today); it’s in the intelligent badges many workers wear, so legal restrictions like social distancing can be checked.
 It’s also about equipment tagging, so individual assets can be tracked and maintained on schedule.
 And security infrastructure, too: sensors and alarms for everything from injuries to fire, so “hot spots” can be recognised as risks.